dadahcr2/gbgo/index.md

 {:toc}

 ***
-29 May - cis 37k
+29 May - cis 37k - b&a - T4 tip
 28 May - New TE - cis vid - vokope howto & snapshots
 27 May - imperio video - 7.5s T4
 26 May - New PE